tkhamez/eve-api-php/docs/Api/CorporationApi.md

 Get corporation member roles history

-Return how roles have changed for a coporation's members, up to a month  Requires one of the following EVE corporation role(s): Director
+Return how roles have changed for a coporation's members, up to a month

 ### Example